- Home

 5. Hip pain is affecting your quality of life

 We all slow down a bit later in life, but it’s not normal to struggle with everyday activities.
-If hip pain is affecting your daily life, this is a key sign that hip surgery might be right for you.
+Hip pain that affects your daily life could be a key sign that hip surgery might be right for you.

 Examples of daily activities that may be affected by hip pain include getting in and out of the car, bending over to put your shoes on, and walking for long periods.